defold/extension-review/README.md

 # DefReview

-This is small native extension for [Defold engine](http://www.defold.com) which allows to use [native iOS Ratings and Reviews window](https://developer.apple.com/ios/human-interface-guidelines/system-capabilities/ratings-and-reviews/).
+This is small native extension for [Defold engine](http://www.defold.com) which allows to use [native iOS Ratings and Reviews window](https://developer.apple.com/ios/human-interface-guidelines/system-capabilities/ratings-and-reviews/) and [Google Play In-App Review API](https://developer.android.com/guide/playcore/in-app-review).

+_Your app should be in store otherwise method `requestReview()` won't work._

 ## Installation